AdarshAddee/Hacktoberfest2022_for_Beginers/README.md

 - ⚓Name your file related to your topic.
 - ⚓Put your files in correct folder like .py in Python, .js in Javascript etc.
 - ⚓Make sure you have entered your github - username in your file as a comment.
-- ⚓Make sure you have entered your name in CONTRIBUTORS.md file (It's your responsibility).
+- ⚓Make sure you have entered your name in CONTRIBUTORS.md file as mentioned (It's your responsibility).
 - ⚓You can follow ME😁.

 # Note